Transatlantic Cruises – Everything You Need to Know & What to Expect

 The winter months are known to have unpredictable weather in the Atlantic making northerly crossings rougher.
 While more southern routes are less affected.
 However, a stormy season in the summer may make a southern transatlantic route more choppy.

-Can you bring a dog on a transatlantic cruise?
+Can you bring a dog (or cat) on a transatlantic cruise?

 Surprisingly enough, this is a very common question!
 There is ONE way to get your pooch (or kitty) across the pond and it’s on the Queen Mary 2!
 Other ships only allow service animals, but the QM2 has full kennels and kennel masters for quite a few pets.
 They’re not allowed to leave the designated space (go into passenger cabins), however, the kennels are so well-appointed that they’ll be just fine.
 It’s not like putting your dog in an airplane, they have space to run around during the day, special diets prepared on request, and even get a photoshoot with you and the staff.
 This is how we discovered the Queen Mary 2, to begin with.
 It was during a relocation to England from the USA and the dog wasn’t going to fly commercial, nope!
 Only a first-class cruise ship for our beloved beagle 🙂

-Where is the best location for a cabin for a transatlantic cruise?
+the best CABIN location on a transatlantic cruise

 One of the most common questions for a first-time cruiser or first-time transatlantic passenger is how to select a cabin for the voyage.
-There is a lot of misinformation about the transatlantic experience from the rocking boat to the huge waves and danger associated with a journey totally at sea.
+There is a lot of misinformation about the transatlantic experience from the rocking boat to the huge waves and danger associated with a journey with only sea days.

 First, know the sides and areas of the ship.
 PORT and STARBOARD never change and are unambiguous details used for orientation instead of left and right because traveling could confuse such simple directions.

-Do you pick port or starboard on your transatlantic cruise?
+Choosing port or starboard Cabin on a transatlantic cruise

-If you’re leaving Europe headed to America, choose the port side (left).
-From America to Europe, choose Starboard (right).
+If you’re leaving Europe headed to America (westbound), choose the port side (left).
+From America to Europe (eastbound), choose Starboard (right).
 This is most important if you have a balcony cabin.

 Why you might ask?

 In the open ocean, there can be brisk winds that usually flow from the north to the south.
 So if you think about your cabin facing the south at all times, the ship essentially breaks the wind coming from the north.
 If you happen to be in a cabin facing the north, you are likely to get more wind and be able to use your cabin balcony less frequently.
-Additionally, you’ll get more light during the day by following this general rule.
+Additionally, by following this guideline, you’ll have more sun on the balcony facing south.
+North-facing cabins are usually more shaded.
 This is just a rule of thumb.
 A cabin choice is very personal, and people like different things.

 Again, this is a personal preference – but a few pointers are as follows: